 Games in the Horseback Riding Lesson Plan

-Putting fun and games into your lesson plans will keep young children coming back for more.
-In the beginning students have to do a lot of repetition until they have their balance on the horse and a secure seat.
-Games teach riding skills and horse knowledge while breaking the monotony.
+Putting games into your lesson plans will keep young children coming back for more because games are fun.
+In the beginning students have to do a lot of practicing until they have their balance on the horse and a secure seat.
+Games teach riding skills and horse knowledge while breaking the monotony of repetition.

 The Tack ID Game - This is a good rainy day game.
 It is an un-mounted game and can be played in the barn aisle.
 Divide the group into two teams and have them "count off" so that each team has a member with a matching number.
 Place various items of tack in a pile equal distance between each team.
 Choose some familiar items like brushes, halters and lead ropes.
 Be sure to also include some items the students do not recognize like a balling gun, martingales, an assortment of bits, or grazing muzzle.
 With each team standing behind their starting line call out a number and the name of an item in the pile.
 Each team's number has to race to the pile and find the item and run back to its team with the item.
 If it is the correct item the team keeps it, if it is wrong they must return it to the pile.
 At the end of the game the team with the most correct items wins.